AMWA-TV/bcp-008-01/docs/Overview.md

 Devices MUST be able to reset the `synchronizationSourceChanges` counter property in the following two ways:

-* A receiver activation occurs
+* When a receiver activation occurs
-* A client invokes the `ResetSynchronizationSourceChanges` method
+* When a client invokes the `ResetSynchronizationSourceChanges` method

 ## Receiver stream validation